 What is Nakasendo trail?

 The Nakasendo trail is the old mountain route that connects Tokyo and Kyoto during the Edo Period (1603-1867).
 Travelers moving between Tokyo and Kyoto took several days to travel the Nakasendo which stretches about 526 kilometers.
 Because of the restrictions by the shogunate, travelers had to make their trips on foot.
 As a results, “post towns” or “juku” developed every few kilometers to provide travelers with places to rest, eat, and accommodate during their journey.
-Today you can walk sections of the original route that offers Japan’s rural scenery and visit well-preserved old post towns which make for a nice day trip from Nagoya.
+Today you can walk sections of the original route that offers Japan’s rural scenery and visit well-preserved old post towns which make for a nice trip from Nagoya or Tokyo.

 The most popular section of the route is approximately 8 kilometer route that connects two of the best preserved post towns, Magome and Tsumago.
 There are a gentle elevation changes on the route and you can enjoy a leisurely 3 to 4 hours hiking.
 No special footwear or equipment is necessary, but it’s better to wear some comfortable flat shoes.
 You can hike from either Magome or Tsumago, but the route is easier if you start from Magome because of the elevation of the route.